 |Amount per serving|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-Homemade flour tortillas are so fresh and delicious, you can certainly taste the difference from the commercially made store bought version.
-The best part is, they are incredibly easy to prepare because you only need four simple ingredients.
+Homemade flour tortillas are so fresh and delicious, you can certainly taste the difference from the commercially made store-bought version.
+The best part is, they are incredibly easy to prepare and you only need four simple ingredients.

 Gather the ingredients.

 In a large bowl, combine the flour and salt.
 Slowly incorporate the warm water and vegetable oil and mix until all the liquid has been absorbed and it comes together into a ball.
 If the dough feels a bit sticky, add more flour, about 1 tablespoon at a time, as needed.

 Transfer the dough to a work surface and knead for a couple of minutes until it is smooth and soft.
 The texture will feel like Playdoh.

 Divide the dough into 12 equal-sized balls and flatten each ball slightly.
 Lightly flour both sides of the dough.
 Cover with a clean kitchen towel and let the dough rest for about 30 minutes.

 Heat a comal, ungreased cast-iron skillet, or nonstick skillet over medium heat.
 On a lightly floured surface, roll out each ball with a floured rolling pin to form an evenly rounded 8-inch circle.